 negotiations and a film scheduled.
 Many of Dick’s works became the basis of

 films, but historically few have ever come close to the themes and quality his writing provided.
-The screenplay was written by Hampton Fancher and David Webb Peoples.
-This was the first feature film script for both men although Peoples did have a documentary prior to ‘Blade Runner’.
-It is difficult enough to write that first screenplay but when you take into consideration that Dick’s works are so well known and beloved by the target audience the level of difficulty becomes astronomical.
+Assuming the position of screenwriter was Hampton Fancher and David Webb Peoples.
+This was the first feature film script for both men although Peoples did have a documentary before ‘Blade Runner.’
+It is difficult enough to write that first screenplay, but when you take into consideration that Dick’s works are so well known and beloved by the target audience, the level of difficulty becomes astronomical.
 Any deviation from the novel is certain to infuriate the many fans of the author.
 It is almost impossible to fully consider the script without placing it in context with the specific version of the movie.
-While the fundamental story is the same the addition or removal of small elements drastically alters what the audience will take away from the story.
+While the fundamental story is the same, the addition or removal of small elements drastically alters what the audience will take away from the story.